 Cost savings were identified/ promising.
 In a care home with 50 residents, it may prevent 6 to 7 falls monthly, potentially saving the NHS £2,227 monthly in ambulance call-outs alone.
-Taking the UK as a whole this would equate to savings of over £1 million.

 National policy Action Falls has been recommended for use in all care homes by NHS England enhanced health in care home framework and forms the basis of recommended care within the World Falls and NICE guidelines.